adobe/aem-core-wcm-components/CONTRIBUTING.md

 ### Joining Developer Discussions 💬

-If you have thoughts on the code, the general architecture of the project, or would like some initial feedback on a feature you are thinking of coding, you can join the [Core Components Developer Mailing List](https://groups.google.com/forum/#!forum/aem-core-components-dev).
+If you have thoughts on the code, the general architecture of the project, or would like some initial feedback on a feature you are thinking of coding, you can visit the [Core Components Developer Mailing List](https://groups.google.com/forum/#!forum/aem-core-components-dev) on Google Groups, or [subscribe via email](mailto:aem-core-components-dev+subscribe@googlegroups.com).

 ### Reporting Bugs 🐛